-NOTE: Once registered for any of our workshops, we will send you our pre-workshop email 1 week prior to the event with details about the location of our trainings and the content of our programs.
-In the meantime, please feel free to contact Nancy at Nancy@TheSafetyTeam.org, if you need more information about registration and payment.
+NOTE: Once registered for any of our public workshops, we will send you our pre-workshop email about 1 week prior to the event with details about the location of our trainings and the content of our programs.
+In the meantime, please feel free to contact Eileen at Eileen@TheSafetyTeam.org, if you need more information about registration and payment.

-Level I Workshop: The 2.25-Hour Introductory Women’s Self-Defense Program
+Level I Workshop: The 2.5-Hour Introductory Women’s Empowerment Self-Defense Program

-Level II Workshop: The 2.25-Hour Intermediate Women’s Self-Defense Program
+Level II Workshop: The 2.5-Hour Intermediate Women’s Empowerment Self-Defense Program

-This intermediate workshop takes Level 1 another step further, allowing for a brief review, practice of acquired strikes, and instruction of additional basic self-defense techniques that deal with a variety of situations and potential attacks.
-The focus is on “hands-on” self-defense skills, techniques and strategies.
-Level I is a prerequisite for this workshop.
+This intermediate workshop takes Level I another step further, allowing for a brief review of knowledge, practice of acquired strikes, and instruction of additional basic self-defense techniques that deal with a variety of common situations and potential attacks.
+The focus is on “hands-on” verbal and physical self-defense skills, techniques and strategies, which are presented to the group as a whole, but practiced in small groups of no more than four participants for each instructor.
+This format facilitates the learning of physical skills and allows for women to connect with one another.
+Throughout this class, important concepts are reinforced (affirmative consent, boundary setting, each person’s right to be safe).
+Level I is a prerequisite for Level II.

-Level III: The 2.25-Hour Advanced Women’s Self-Defense Program
+Level III Workshop: The 2.5-Hour Advanced Women’s Empowerment Self-Defense Program

-Level III reviews the strikes learned in Level I and Level II as well as the self-defense skills, techniques and strategies learned previously.
-In addition, students are given the opportunity to practice scenarios against members of The Safety Team or a padded male attacker, whichever may be more comfortable.
+Level III reviews the strikes learned in Level I and Level II, as well as the self-defense skills, techniques and strategies.
+In addition, students are given the opportunity to practice scenarios against members of The Safety Team and/or a padded male attacker, whichever may be more comfortable.
 All activities are at the discretion of the participant.
 Level I and II are prerequisites for this class.
+Women who participate in one or all three workshops report feeling more confident and ready to take on positive challenges, as they have discovered the power of their voice and the strength from within their bodies.

 Christine DiBlasio, Ph.D.